 In January 2022, EPCOR received notification from the AUC on their planned approach to the 2023 Generic Cost of Capital (GCOC) and future years.
-The AUC has requested all interested parties to submit comments by February 2022 on whether the 2022 GCOC rates should be maintained throughout 2023 (37% equity and 8.5% return on equity (ROE)).
+The AUC requested all interested parties to submit comments by February 2022 on whether the 2022 GCOC rates should be maintained throughout 2023 (37% equity and 8.5% return on equity (ROE)).
 On March 31, 2022, the AUC issued its decision to extend the 2022 cost of capital parameters to 2023.
 The AUC also notified interested parties that it would like to consider a formula-based approach to the GCOC for the year 2024 and beyond.
 The AUC is of the view that a formula-based approach to ROE could increase transparency and predictability, and ultimately save customers and utilities considerable time, resources and money associated with having fully litigated proceedings every one to three years.
-The 2024 formula-based approach proceeding is planned for the third quarter of 2022.
+On June 29, 2022, the AUC initiated